 Professor Stephanie Watson becomes the first female Chair of the ORIA Board.
 ORIA contracts an independent legal institution to develop a constitution, highlighting ORIA’s role in prevention and early intervention in eye disease.

 ORIA functions are officially integrated within RANZCO, ratified by the signing of the Service Level Agreement (SLA) between ORIA and RANZCO.
 SLA states administrative services for ORIA will be provided by RANZCO, with the ORIA Board continuing to oversee the running of the organisation.
-SLA clearly outlines the roles and responsibilities of RANZCO staff in providing each discrete service to ORIA The RANZCO Eye
+SLA clearly outlines the roles and responsibilities of RANZCO staff in providing each discrete service to ORIA The RANZCO Eye Foundation (REF) is dissolved.

 The ORIA Board announces target of 35% female participation in grant application process.
 Benchmark data indicates target is being met for both the proportion of females participating and the proportion of females receiving ORIA funding.